 Traditional plant medicines are key components of Ayurveda.
 Practitioners of these traditional therapies use ayurvedic plant medicine to "cleanse" the body.
 Plant medicine is also used to help prevent disease, and keep the mind, body, and spirit in balance.

-A basic principle of Ayurvedic medicine is to prevent and treat illness.
+A basic principle of Ayurvedic medicine is for preventative health.
 In the west, we often respond to disease as opposed to prevent illness.
 Ayurvedic medicine teaches maintaining a balance between your mind, body, and environment.
-To prevent and treat illness, using plant medicine is key to maintaining this balance.

 Common Ayurvedic plant medicines are rarely prescribed on their own.
 They are part of a holistic approach to physical and spiritual health and activity.
 This prescribed physical and spiritual health regimen usually includes the practice of yoga.

 Plant medicine is part of a holistic regimen.
-Ayurvedic practitioners also use therapeutic oils and spices and treat illness.
+Ayurvedic practitioners also use therapeutic oils and spices.
 This regimen promotes well-being along with implementing massage and aromatherapy.